 Exercise for at least an hour.
 Try to also take an evening walk to rev your metabolism when it is generally slowing down.

 Hydrate and drink and drink lots of water throughout your day to flush toxins and waste out of your system faster.
-Regular flat water and/or carbonated and you can choose to flavour it with slices of citrus fruit or cucumber, herbs, etc. to enhance flavour and add nutrients.
+Regular flat water is best and/or carbonated (although it can add to feeling bloated) and you can choose to flavour it with slices of citrus fruit or cucumber, herbs, etc. to enhance flavour and add nutrients.

 Natural herbal teas are another source of fluid can also help push things through your system faster.
 Fluids combined with the exercise will work synergistically to assist flushing toxins out faster.